 $ sudo systemctl start postgresql

 $ sudo systemctl disable --now postgresql Synchronizing state of postgresql.service with SysV service script with /usr/lib/systemd/systemd-sysv-install.
-Executing: /usr/lib/systemd/systemd-sysv-install disable postgresql Removed "/etc/systemd/system/multi-user.target.wants/postgresql.service".
+Executing: /usr/lib/systemd/systemd-sysv-install disable postgresql Removed '/etc/systemd/system/multi-user.target.wants/postgresql.service'.

-- Enable PostgreSQL to start on boot.
+- Enable PostgreSQL at boot and start it immediately.

 $ sudo systemctl enable --now postgresql Synchronizing state of postgresql.service with SysV service script with /usr/lib/systemd/systemd-sysv-install.
-Executing: /usr/lib/systemd/systemd-sysv-install enable postgresql Created symlink /etc/systemd/system/multi-user.target.wants/postgresql.service → /usr/lib/systemd/system/postgresql.service.
+Executing: /usr/lib/systemd/systemd-sysv-install enable postgresql Created symlink '/etc/systemd/system/multi-user.target.wants/postgresql.service' → '/usr/lib/systemd/system/postgresql.service'.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.